Suniron/coding-dojo-node/README.md

 Some katas of <http://codingdojo.org/kata/> with Node (Typescript) See Python3 katas at Some katas of <http://codingdojo.org/kata/> with Python3

+_I use TDD approach to solve all katas_

 ## Prerequisites

 - Yarn